manavm1990/node-starter/README.md

 Ideally, you'll run this from 2 different terminal instances.

-In one terminal, you do: `npm run webpack`.
-This will watch the files in [src](/src).
-This is where you would do your coding.

-In the other terminal: `npm start`.
-This will execute the `dist/main.js` that webpack builds for you.

 Essentially, you just code and if you've set all the things up correctly, you will get alerted whenever there is something 'bad' in your code based on some industry-standard best practices 🦄.

 ---

 **Don't 4get to ~~drink your Ovaltime~~ update `"name"`, `"description"`, `"author"`, etc. in 'package.json' when using this for your stuff.**

----

-['webpack.config.js'] is configured to allow 'absolute imports.'
-This means that, for example in 'index.js,' you could do: `import api from "api";`, w/o worrying about `../` spit. **If you end up removing 🔥 directories 📂, you may need to also see the 'TODO' in '.eslintrc.js'**

-Note that you may still see warnings about 'unsresolved imports' as 'ES Lint' is not able to tell that we have 'webpack' taking care of 'absolute' imports.
-To avoid this, see [here](https://github.com/manavm1990/node-starter/blob/e4db218aa836b68fccc0c052908b01e2d8e9c407/.eslintrc.js#L15)

 ## 🎶